 or MS SQL Server Express

-to be used from PROMOTIC application, it is not necessary to complete configuration as it is needed fro standard MS SQL Server
+to be used from the PROMOTIC application, it is not necessary to complete configuration as it is needed fro standard MS SQL Server

 (creation of databases and users with preconfigured access rights).
 Access to database file (SDF